 It is obvious that these power imbalances which are created by capitalism can seriously undermine democracy, since democracy is based on the principle that all the citizens are equal to each other, and the interests of one individual should never dominate over the interests of another.
 These lofty ideals are expressed pithily in the rule, “One person, one vote,” and the maxim, “All people are equal in the eyes of the law.”
 But when the power that money bestows on its possessors is used, or more accurately, abused, to protect and promote the interests of the rich, which often means protecting their property and their ability to gain even more wealth, then the basic principle on which all democracies are founded has been corrupted and debased, just as money is debased by the addition of base metals or counterfeit currency.

 At present, there is no developed country in the world where this harmful process of monetary corruption is further advanced than the United States, where the wealthy enjoy far more political power and influence than is justified by their small numbers.
 It is truly pitiful how so many Americans continue to believe, against all the evidence to the contrary, that their debased and corrupted democracy is still the greatest and best example of democracy in the world, while they continue to advocate policies, such as lower taxes, weaker government, and fewer government services and regulations, that tend to weaken and degrade their democracy even further.
-Ordinary people, even when they number in the tens or hundreds of millions, are no match for the wealthy, when the latter are determined to keep for themselves as much wealth and power as possible, and use all the means at their disposal – political, legal, intellectual, economic, corporate, propagandistic, the media, police, and occasionally military – to achieve these usually narrow and selfish aims.
+Ordinary people, even when they number in the tens or hundreds of millions, are no match for the wealthy, when the latter are determined to keep for themselves as much wealth and power as possible, and use all the means at their disposal – political, legal, intellectual, economic, corporate, propagandistic, the media, police, and occasionally the military – to achieve these usually narrow and selfish aims.